 What’s this next step?
 Lysis!
 We didn’t want to break the cells open before, when the outside of the cell was so “dirty”, but now that we’ve resuspended it in this “safer” & “cleaner” environment, we can go ahead lyse them.
 And for this we use another buffer

-The “doors” of e. coli are cell membranes made up of those sandwiches of phospholipids (and lipopolysaccharides (LPS’s) in the outer outer membrane (these have sugar chains sticking off them), with a peptidoglycan wall in between (thankfully for us e. coli’s Gram negative so this wall isn’t very thick).
+The “doors” of e. coli are cell membranes made up of those sandwiches of phospholipids (and lipopolysaccharides (LPS’s) in the outer outer membrane (these have sugar chains sticking off them), with a peptidoglycan wall (made up of peptide-linked sugars) in between (thankfully for us, e. coli is Gram negative so this wall isn’t very thick).
 SDS knocks down the door by being sneaky.
-Like other detergents, it’s amphiphilic -> it has a water-loving (Hydrophilic) part and a water-avoiding (hydrophobic) part
+Like other detergents, it’s amphiphilic -> it has a water-loving (hydrophilic) part and a water-avoided (hydrophobic) part

 The phospholipid & LPS molecules making up the cell membrane are also amphiphilic, so the SDS can kinda “join their club” -> disrupt the membrane, breaking the cell open (it also denatures the proteins embedded in the membrane

 Alkaline is another name for “basic” and is the opposite of acidic.
 In alkaline conditions, there are more hydroxide ions (OH⁻) than protons (H⁺) and thus the pH is higher.
 In acidic conditions, there are more H⁺ than OH⁻ and the pH is lower (yeah, it’s an inverse log scale so more protons is lower pH…).
 The reason we care is that molecules can give or take protons depending on how many there are around, and this changes the giver or taker’s characteristics. http://bit.ly/phacidbase